hamasli/coffee-machine-virtual-interface-using-computer-vision/README.md

-cat <<EOL > README.md
 # Coffee Machine Virtual Interface

 A virtual coffee machine interface using hand gestures, developed with Python, OpenCV, and MediaPipe.
 Users can select coffee type, sugar level, and cup size through a seamless computer vision interface.
+You can also check the project output by unziping the output.zip folder.

 ## Features